Morgan's Raid: Tennessee and Kentucky

-General Morgan and his 2,460 handpicked Confederate cavalrymen, along with four artillery pieces, departed from Sparta, Tennessee on June 11, 1863.
-The expedition's intent was to divert the attention of the Union Army of the Ohio from Southern forces in the state and possibly stir up pro-southern sentiments in the North.
-General Braxton Bragg, the regional Confederate commander, had intended for Morgan's cavalrymen to provide a distraction by entering Kentucky.
-Morgan, however, confided to some of his officers that he had long desired to invade Indiana and Ohio to bring the terror of war to the North.
+General Morgan and his 2,460 handpicked Confederate cavalrymen, along with four artillery pieces, departed from Sparta, Tennessee, on June 11, 1863.
+The expedition intended to divert the attention of the Union Army of the Ohio from Confederate forces in the state and possibly stir up pro-Confederate sentiments in the North.
+General Braxton Bragg, the regional Confederate commander, intended Morgan's cavalrymen to distract U.S. forces by entering Kentucky.
+Morgan, however, confided to some of his officers that he had long desired to invade Indiana and Ohio to bring the terror of war to the Union.
 Bragg had given him carte blanche to ride throughout Tennessee and Kentucky, but ordered him to under no circumstances cross the Ohio River.
 On June 23, the Federal Army of the Cumberland began its operations against General Bragg's Confederate Army of Tennessee in what became known as the Tullahoma Campaign, and Morgan decided it was time to move northward into Kentucky.

 On July 2, hoping to disrupt Union communication lines, Morgan rode into Kentucky, where sympathetic citizens openly welcomed his cavalrymen.
-Crossing the rain-swollen Cumberland River at Burkesville, Morgan's division advanced to the Green River, where it was deflected by half of a Union regiment (the 25th Michigan Infantry) at the Battle of Tebbs Bend on July 4.
+Crossing the rain-swollen Cumberland River at Burkesville, Morgan's division advanced to the Green River, where it was deflected by half of a Union regiment (the 25th Michigan Infantry Regiment) at the Battle of Tebbs Bend on July 4.
 Morgan surprised and captured the garrison at Lebanon.
 He trapped 400 men from the 20th Kentucky in the town's railroad depot, but the well-fortified building provided considerable protection.
 In a six-hour fight, Federal troops killed Morgan's youngest brother, Thomas, during the Confederate's final charge.
-Morgan finally captured, and then paroled, the Federal troops.
+Morgan finally captured and then paroled the U.S. troops.

-A grieving Morgan continued northward towards Louisville, riding through Springfield, Bardstown, and Garnettsville.
-Along the way, the Confederates endured several more small skirmishes with Union troops and Kentucky home guard units.
-Just south of the city, however, he turned his remaining men to the northwest and headed for the Ohio River.
+A grieving Morgan continued northward to Louisville, riding through Springfield, Bardstown, and Garnettsville.
+Along the way, the Confederates endured several smaller skirmishes with Union troops and Kentucky home guard units.
+However, he turned his remaining men to the northwest and headed for the Ohio River just south of the city.

-At Springfield, Morgan sent a detachment north and east of Louisville, with the intention of confusing Union forces as to where Morgan was really heading.
-This detachment crossed the Ohio River at Twelve Mile Island, but they were captured near New Pekin, Indiana, before they could rejoin Morgan.
-To further mislead the Federals on his objectives, Morgan had his telegrapher, "Lightning" Ellsworth, tap telegraph lines and, pretending to be a Union telegrapher, send several messages giving different headings for the raiders and false reports of the size of Morgan's force—sometimes reporting it as high as 7,000 men.
+At Springfield, Morgan sent a detachment north and east of Louisville, intending to confuse Union forces about where Morgan was heading.
+Before rejoining Morgan, this detachment crossed the Ohio River at Twelve Mile Island and was captured near New Pekin, Indiana.
+To further mislead the U.S. soldiers of his objectives, Morgan had his telegrapher, "Lightning" Ellsworth, tap telegraph lines and, pretending to be a Union telegrapher, send several messages giving different headings for the raiders and false reports of the size of Morgan's force—sometimes reporting it as high as 7,000 men.
 Ellsworth did this throughout the journey, especially in Indiana.